 Shay Hawkins is currently a member of the Master of Fine Arts department.
 She worked at her previous university’s writing center for a year and a half before joining the staff here at the Learning Commons Writing Center.
 Her areas of scholarly interest include poetry, rhetoric & composition, ESOL tutoring, and writing center pedagogy.
-While she is familiar with the requirements of GSW 1110 and 1120 courses, Shay also likes to help students (and graduate students) work on other projects as well, such as: multimodal projects, reports, theses, applications, letters of intent, etc.
+While she is familiar with the requirements of UWP 1110 and 1120 courses, Shay also likes to help students (and graduate students) work on other projects as well, such as: multimodal projects, reports, theses, applications, letters of intent, etc.

 Annie Cigic is a first-year Rhetoric and Writing Ph.D. candidate and is pursuing a graduate certificate in TESOL.
 She also holds an MFA in Poetry.
 She is interested in community building pedagogy, discovering the place of creative writing in composition studies, and how to define creative and academic writing as synonymous in a first-year composition course.
 She likes to help students with numerous genres of writing, including creative writing, conference proposals, graduate school application materials, and many more.
 She is familiar with the UWP and BFA curriculum.
 She also likes to help students find how they best generate and expand ideas, and how to transfer those ideas on to paper.